pstatonvt/python/README.md

 # python
-A simple storage space for Python code
+A repository for my Python Coursera code.